How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 The uvea includes the iris (the colored portion of the eye); the ciliary body (the part of the eye that makes fluid); and choroid (the middle layer of the eye).

-Uveitis can affect one or two of these structures—or all three at the same time.
-Like with conjunctivitis, uveitis can be caused by a viral or bacterial infection, but it can also be a result of toxins or irritants, autoimmune disease, trauma to the eye, lens damage, eye tumors, and underlying health issues like high blood pressure or diabetes.
+Uveitis can affect one, two, or all three of these structures simultaneously.
+Like with conjunctivitis, it can be caused by a viral or bacterial infections, but it can also be a result of toxins or irritants, autoimmune disease, trauma to the eye, lens damage, eye tumors, and underlying health issues like high blood pressure or diabetes.

 Keratitis